a picture of a lady in costume brigit festival

 Brigit Festival in Dublin to Celebrate Women

 The Brigit Festival in Dublin, to take place from Jan.
-31st through Feb.
-3rd, pays homage to the Celtic goddess Brigit, reimagined by Christians as Saint Brigid, Ireland’s female patron saint.
+3oth through Feb.
+2nd, pays homage to the Celtic goddess Brigit, reimagined by Christians as Saint Brigid, Ireland’s female patron saint.

 This news item contains affiliate links and I may earn compensation when you click on the links at no additional cost to you.

-The fourth annual Brigit: Dublin City Celebrating Women will host over 80 events across the city, offering a diverse celebration of the contribution that women have made to Irish culture, society and history.
+The fifth annual Brigit: Dublin City Celebrating Women includes a myriad of events across the city, offering a diverse celebration of the contribution that women have made to Irish culture, society and history in the form of talks, performances, walks, workshops, music, and visual art.

-A mural in Dundalk, County Louth, depicts the duality of Brigit as the pagan goddess and Brigid the saint.
+A mural in Dundalk, County Louth, depicts the duality of Brigid as the pagan goddess and Brigid the saint.
 Photo: Creative Commons.

 In Celtic mythology, Brigit is seen as a powerful symbol of inspiration, healing, wisdom, poetry, magic, smith craft, protection, fire, and earth.

-Here is a sampling of what's on during the Brigit Festival.
+Here is a sampling of what’s on during the Brigit Festival in Dublin.

 Purchase Tickets